-- Additional morphine IV or IM - Additional Fentanyl IV, IM, or IN - Ketamine 25 mg IV over 5 minutes or 50 mg IM - May consider weight-based dosing ketamine 0.1-0.3 mg/kg IV - Midazolam (Versed) IV, IM or IN - Ketorolac (Toradol) 30 mg IV or 30 60 mg IM
+- Additional morphine IV or IM - Additional fentanyl IV, IM, or IN - Ketamine 25 mg IV over 5 minutes or 50 mg IM - o May consider weight-based dosing ketamine 0.1-0.3 mg/kg IV - Use caution when ordering >250 mg IM of ketamine after midazolam (Versed) because apnea may occur - Midazolam (Versed) IV, IM, or IN - Ketorolac (Toradol) 30 mg IV or 30 60 mg IM

-• ONE pain medication may be given under standing orders.
-For dosing that exceeds the standing order maximum, or to switch to another agent, you must consult medical control
+- Ketamine may be administered by paramedics only - ONE pain medication may be given under standing orders.
+For dosing that exceeds the standing order maximum, or to switch to another agent, you must consult medical control - For ease of administration, if clinically appropriate: consider approximating the dose of fentanyl to the nearest 50 mcg; consider approximating the dose of morphine to the nearest 5 mg

-- Nitrous oxide, ketorolac and ketamine are not required formulary items - Contraindications to nitrous oxide include: suspected bowel obstruction, pneumothorax, hypoxia, or the inability to self-administer - Lower dosing should be considered in elderly patients or those weighing less than 50 kg - Fentanyl should be considered if there is an allergy to morphine, undifferentiated abdominal pain, or potential hemodynamic instability - Morphine should be considered if there is an isolated extremity injury, or if a long-acting medication would be more efficacious for the patient - Morphine often produces a normal localized histamine reaction which manifests as urticaria (hives) immediately surrounding the IV site, and is not considered a sign of allergy.
+- Morphine or fentanyl up to the maximum dose may be given via standing orders - Nitrous oxide, ketamine, and ketorolac (Toradol) are not required formulary items - Ketorolac (Toradol) should not be administered in renal failure/to dialysis patients, to patients > 60 years of age, in pregnancy, or in patients for whom active bleeding is a concern - Lower dosing of ketorolac (Toradol) should be considered for those weighing less than 50 kg - Contraindications to nitrous oxide include: suspected bowel obstruction, pneumothorax, hypoxia, or the inability to self-administer - Fentanyl should be considered if there is an allergy to morphine, or potential hemodynamic instability - Morphine often produces a normal localized histamine reaction which manifests as urticaria (hives) immediately surrounding the IV site, and is not considered a sign of allergy.
 More extensive involvement of urticaria or other signs of allergic reaction should be treated (See: the "General: Allergic Reaction and Anaphylaxis" protocol) - Fentanyl must be pushed slowly